Introduction

 Requirements

-libFuzzer needs LLVM sanitizer support, so this only works on x86-64 Linux, x86-64 macOS and Apple-Silicon (aarch64) macOS for now.
+libFuzzer needs LLVM sanitizer support; this works on x86-64 Linux, x86-64 macOS and Apple-Silicon (aarch64) macOS, and Windows (thanks to the MSVC AddressSanitizer).
 Requires a C++ compiler with C++11 support.
 Rust provides multiple compilers.
 This project requires the nightly compiler since it uses the -Z compiler flag to provide address sanitization.
 Assuming you used rustup to install Rust, you can check your default compiler with:

 $ rustup default